-The Council is also part of the successful Kent and Medway Business Rates Pilot which is able to retain 100% of business rates for 2018/19 only.
-This is a 1 year pilot although further bids are welcome for 2019/20.
-This is of significant financial benefit to the Council but the Council has set this benefit aside in reserves for future use pending future clarification as to future arrangements.
+The Council is also part of the successful Kent and Medway Business Rates Pool which is able to retain 100% of business rates for 2018/19 only.
+This is of financial benefit to the Council but the Council has set this benefit aside in reserves for future use pending future clarification as to future arrangements.

-The role of business rates in the funding of the Council will be affected by the Fair Funding Review which will be introduced from April 2020.
-The full impact of this will only become clear during 2019/20 as proposals are developed.
+The role of business rates in the funding of the Council will be affected by the Fair Funding Review which will be introduced from April 2021.
+The full impact of this will only become clear during 2020/21 as proposals are developed.
 This adds a further element of uncertainty to the projected position and suggests caution is needed in any future projections.